martensson/f5elastic/README.md

 Features

+* Works with Elasticsearch 1.x and 2.x
 * Support for clusters of ES nodes, for distribution of indexing load.
 * Health checks for each ES node is enabled by default.
 * Uses bulk indexing for better performance with large amount of requests.
 * GeoIP lookup of each request, adds long/lat, city, and country for each client.